rightthumb/rightthumb-widgets-v0/README.md

 - Thousands of features

 ## Anecdote
-When covid began, I create an app called harResearch to identify how websites communicate with the server.
-I then bypass their website and create programs that talk to the servers directly.
+When covid began, I created an app called harResearch to identify how websites communicate with the server.
+I then use their data sources in my apps.

 ## Installation
 ~~~